Bhavika612/RAM/README.md

 ###  Testbench: `DualPortRam_tb.v`

 The testbench is structured using  tasks to improve modularity and reusability.
-Tasks handle: